-For many men and women, unwanted body hair, age spots and even acne may leave them feeling self-conscious about their looks – no matter their age.
+For many men and women, unwanted body hair, age spots and acne may leave them feeling self-conscious about their looks.

 Recent advances in the medical aesthetics industry and laser technology offer more treatment options than ever before.

-The American Society of Plastic Surgeons (ASPS) reported earlier this year that laser hair removal treatments have increased by more than 50 percent since 2000!
+The American Society of Plastic Surgeons (ASPS) reported that laser hair removal treatments have increased by more than 50 percent since 2000!

 What is a Laser Treatment?

 The word “laser” is an acronym that stands for light amplification by stimulated emission of radiation.
 In simpler terms, a laser is a single-wavelength source of high-energy light transmitted onto a small area.

-There are two types of lasers used for cosmetic and aesthetic purposes: ablative and nonablative.
+There are two types of lasers used for cosmetic and aesthetic purposes: ablative and non-ablative lasers.

-Lasers are monochromatic, meaning a laser emits light of only one wavelength of light.
+Lasers are monochromatic, meaning a laser emits light of only one wavelength.
 In cosmetic applications, lasers use a process called selective photothermolysis.

 What Can Cosmetic Lasers Treat?

 Cosmetic lasers address a variety of skin conditions and concerns.
 They are commonly used to:

 - Remove unwanted hair.
 The “anti-hair” movement isn’t anything new.
 For years, women have turned to waxing and shaving to get rid of unwanted hair.
 Recent studies have shown 99 percent of women voluntarily remove their hair.
 A laser hair removal treatment works by utilizing beams of highly concentrated light to destroy hair follicles.
 Cosmetic lasers are useful for removing unwanted hair from the face, leg, arm, underarm and bikini line.